Wednesday, July 18, 2012

 She makes a list of the five people she plans to kill.
 She only kills three out of the five (spoiler alert: she DOES kill Bill).
 One of the people is killed by another person on the list and instead of killing the other, she just leaves her blinded.
 Let's just say there's a lot of severing of limbs and organs in this movie, but nothing made me really squeamish until Uma snatches Darryl Hannah's eye out of her socket.
 Ewwwww.
 And then she stepped on it!
 Ewww!
 On purpose!

 Like Pulp Fiction, Kill Bill isn't told in chronological order.
 It's sometime shown in black and white and at one point, anime is used to tell the backstory of O-Ren Ishii (Liu), who I thought was the most interesting member.
 One of the best scenes out of both films is when The Bride fights the Crazy 88s and O-Ren.
 Interestingly enough, I actually liked the second volume better than the first when I first saw the movies (I rented Vol. 1 right before Vol. 2 was released in the theater and later watched both films again when I bought them on DVD at the end of the year.
 I hadn't watched them in eight years).
 The first one has more action, but I really liked (and still do, don't get me wrong) the storyline where The Bride is buried underground and it flashes back to when she was trained to become an assassin by an old Chinese man named Pai Mei (trivia: he was played by the same guy who played Johnny Mo in Vol. 1) who "hates Americans, loathes white people, and despises women".
 (Probably didn't get that quote verbatim, but you catch my drift!)
-The whole montage scene where she's training with him reminded me of the "I'll Make a Man Out of You" from Mulan...can't believe I just compared a Disney movie to a Tarantino film, but it totally reminds me of that!
+The whole montage scene where she's training with him reminded me of the "I'll Make a Man Out of You" scene from Mulan...can't believe I just compared a Disney movie to a Tarantino film, but it totally reminds me of that!

 Watching the movies again recently, I definitely had more fun watching the first film.
 I still like the second film and there's still plenty of action, but there is a lot of boring talking dialogue.
 That Billl, he never shuts up!
 I didn't remember the conversations between him and Uma going on f-o-r-e-v-e-r!
-And honestly, the way he dies is a little anti-climatic because you know what's coming (thank you, foreshadowing!)
+And honestly, the way he dies is a little anti-climatic because you know what's coming (thank you, foreshadowing!).
 I do love the credits at the end; I think those are great.

 This is probably my favorite Quentin Taranino movie; I think everyone has their own fantasy about getting revenge on the people who have wronged us in our lives.
 Or maybe that's just me. :::looks around innocently:::